csr911/Phonebook/README.md

 DELETE SAME NUMBERS IN PHONEBOOK
 SEARCH 3

-ENTER THE NAME OF PERSON WHOSE DETAILS YOU WANT TO UPDATE... rahul
+ENTER THE NAME OF PERSON WHOSE DETAILS YOU WANT TO UPDATE... ravi

 WHAT DO YOU WANT TO UPDATE?
 1.NAME